yrobink/ANKIALE/README.md

-# BSAC
+# ANKIALE
 Bayesian Statistical Analysis of the Climatology

 ## Description

-BSAC -- Bayesian Statistical Analysis of the Climatology -- is a program for the inference, analysis and attribution of extreme events.
+ANKIALE -- ANalysis of Klimate with bayesian Inference: AppLication to extreme Events -- is a program for the inference, analysis and attribution of extreme events.
 The methodology is as follows: